sgarr754/Coffee-Sales-Data/README.md

 ### Annual number of drinks bought in the weekday
 The table below displays the number of drinks bought in the week throughout the year.

 The weekdays are shown to have a higher number of drinks bought in comparison to the weekends.
+Tuesdays and Mondays are the highest respectively as they indicate the start of the working week (Tuesday's being higher as 'Work from Home' days are either Monday or Friday).

 <img width="700" height="500" alt="weekly_num_drinks" src="https://github.com/user-attachments/assets/f4cc4f01-ec53-4294-9781-93753d55275f" />